eshanganju/pacMan/debenScanAnalysis-ReadMe.txt

     There are a buch of options for the particle size, binarization method Add these to the particle size analysis code and maybe restructure the code to give outputs separately There can be a code that runs the particle size analysis code spearately - that way we can check which gradation matches the sieve most closely

+    How to assess breaking? - is a particle breaking a crack?
+      Particle modification may/not lead to force chain redistribution Particle developes a hairline fracture
+        Particle chips
+        Particle splits into two - with/out some shattertring along the split Particle shatters

+    Note on time:
+      Each complete single analysis - segmentation, correction, contact detection and fabric takes 130-150 mins Segmentation takes 5 mins
+        Label correction takes 13-15 mins
+        Fabric analysis takes 110 mins or so

     # Fixes: